| Digital cameras save images as a file format so

 often will match the original image.
 Generally, a camera with lossless compression

+is connected directly to a computer hard drive.
 When transferring the image to another computer or storage device, the format

 must be able to be read and supported by the program on the receiving device.